TrailsofGold/whitepaper/docs/tokenomics/prbt_token.md

-Pirate Rhum Bottle Token (PRBT) is the in-game utility token.
+Pirate Rum Bottle Token (PRBT) is the in-game utility token.

 It has an unlimited supply and can be burn.